All Saints Sunday 11/7/2021

 You see, Jesus could have made those strips of cloth fall right off of Lazarus.
 But he didn’t.
 He called to the others standing there, and invited them into the miracle.
 “Unbind him, and let him go,” he said.
 Jesus didn’t need their help, but by inviting the friends and family of Lazarus to participate in the miracle of resurrection, he draws them – and us – into God’s transformative work.

-This is why that part you said in the baptismal service is so important – praying for each other, encouraging one another, building each other up as we grow in faith together – it’s how we participate in the miracle of resurrection, and offer hope to others who haven’t experienced it yet.
+This is why that part the congregation says in the baptismal service is so important – praying for each other, encouraging one another, building each other up as we grow in faith together – it’s how we participate in the miracle of resurrection, and offer hope to others who haven’t experienced it yet.